gilch/hissp/docs/macro_tutorial.rst

 Yes, but not much.
 You can't really nest these.
 The parameters get generated even if the only occurrence in the expression is quoted.
-This is the kind of thing to be mindful of.
+This is the kind of thing to be aware of.
 If you're not sure about something, try it in the REPL.
 But Clojure's version has the same problems,